laataiasu/laataiasu.github.io/content/post/2023-05-19-sympathy for-the-devil/index.md

 {{< youtube id="t5zQpN28xa4" >}}

-It's important to remember that consent can be manufactured, and everything is influenced by ideology.
+It's important to remember that [[Manufacturing Consent|consent can be manufactured]], and everything is influenced by ideology.

 ---